openssl/technical-policies/policies/branch-policy.md

   happens there.
 - According to [stable release update policy] only bug fixes and documentation changes are allowed.
-- By exception given by OMC also other types of pull requests can be merged.
+- By exception given by the OpenSSL Foundation and the OpenSSL Corporation also other types of pull requests can be merged.
 - Bug fix and documentation pull requests must be always merged to the latest branch where the bug or documentation deficiency is present including the future major and minor branches.